 - Interactivity: Online communities revolve around engagement, such as commenting, posting, and collaborating.

-- Platform or Location: A dedicated space like a forum, social media page, or messaging app is often central to interaction.
+- Platform or Location: A dedicated space like a forum, Social Media Community page, or messaging app is often central to interaction.

 With these features in mind, let’s explore the reigning giants of the Internet to see who might hold the crown of the largest community.